glfw/glfw/README.md

    compile time
  * Added `glfwGetWindowMonitor` for querying the monitor, if any, of the specified window
+ * Added `glfwGetFramebufferSize` and `glfwSetFramebufferSizeCallback` for receiving the current size, in pixels, of the framebuffer
  * Added `glfwSetWindowPosCallback` and `GLFWwindowposfun` for receiving window position events
  * Added `glfwSetWindowFocusCallback` and `GLFWwindowfocusfun` for receiving